davisengeler/Day-Care/Documentation/Day-Care API Documentation.md

-PI Documentation
+API Documentation
 ==========

 This document outlines the usage of the Day-Care API.

 - **add-device.php**
      - Accepts: